1,000+ Opportunities

 The scholarship provider will have the required application forms available and will assist the parent or guardian in the scholarship application process.
 Developmental Delay Guidance Last Modified: 10/29/2025 2:06:08 PM

-Based on current listing details, eligibility includes: Ohio students ages 3-21 identified as a child with a disability who have a finalized IEP with parental agreement must enroll with a participating JPSN provider.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Ohio students ages 3-21 identified as a child with a disability who have a finalized IEP with parental agreement must enroll with a participating JPSN provider.
+Confirm the full requirements in the official notice before applying.